Alumni & Visitors

 Finding Your Way

 See Directions and Parking for information on getting to the EMU campus and the library, and Floor Plans to find your way around the library.
-Visitors to the EMU Library are welcome to browse and use the collection while in the library building.
-Visitors may also use the guest wireless network.

 Library Cards for Alumni